-The Company achieved an important milestone in the first quarter of 2021 by exceeding 40,000 Boe/d of production at its Karr property for the first time.
+In the first quarter of 2021, sales volumes at Karr exceeded 40,000 Boe/d for the first time.

 In June 2021, Paramount received a cash payment of \$67 million from Strathcona Resources Ltd. in settlement of previously disclosed dissent proceedings respecting Strath Resources Ltd. and for the sale of its remaining securities in Strathcona Resources Ltd.